 Detection Dogs For Conservation

-The USC Detection Dogs for Conservation (DDC) team was created in 2015 through philanthropy and non-profit partnerships, driven by the vision to rescue high energy dogs and turn their talents towards finding and assisting endangered wildlife.
+The team is driven by the vision to rescue high energy dogs and turn their talents towards finding and assisting endangered wildlife.
 This was never more important than when they were engaged to find injured koalas in the recent bushfires, allowing may of these iconic animals to get life-saving treatment.
 It bought our DDC team member Bear to attention of Tom Hanks and secured him a Foxtel special!
 Learn more ...

 Koala research project

 Koalas are under even more threats today than ever.
 Decreasing habitat, injuries and deaths from road accidents and dogs, both wild and domestic, are major threats.
 However, a major threat is that from two infectious diseases, Chlamydia and the newly found koala retrovirus.
 Learn more ...